 Many of the eateries under the train tracks are authentic izakaya and yakitori joints where one can grab a cold beer and some casual good eats.
 But a wide range of other dining establishments can be found there, as well, including elegant French wine bars, Italian restaurants and German beer halls, especially around the slightly more upscale northwestern side of Yurakucho Station.

 The area east of Yurakucho Station serves as the gateway to the Ginza district.
 It has recently undergone a facelift and is now dominated by a pedestrian friendly plaza surrounded by several shopping complexes, including ITOCiA, Hankyu Men's (a department store for men) and a Lumine department store.
-Further north stands the largest Muji shop in Eastern Japan, a popular household goods and clothing shop.

 The west side of the station is best known for the Tokyo International Forum, an architectural highlight that serves as a venue for various conventions, exhibitions, concerts and events; and one of Tokyo's largest Bic Camera electronic stores, boasting eight floors with the newest electronic goods.